Shop 'Artichoke Agave Plant - Agave parryi 'truncata' Care and Info | Planet Desert

 This Parryi agave is a drought-tolerant artichoke plant that is native to the southwestern United States and is well-adapted to surviving in hot, dry environments with little rainfall.
 As a result, this desert plant requires infrequent watering to thrive.

-When watering this Agave Parryi, it is important to ensure that the soil has completely dried out before watering, as overwatering can lead to root rot and other issues.
+In the spring and summer, during the growing season, the agave plants should be watered no more than once every two weeks.
+It is important to ensure that the soil has completely dried out before watering, as overwatering can lead to root rot and other issues.

 To determine the moisture level, use a moisture meter or stick your finger in the soil.
 Rather than overwatering, it is better to err on the side of underwatering.

-If the artichoke plants are grown indoors, they should be placed near a south-facing window or under a grow light that provides bright, direct light for at least 6 hours per day.
-The artichoke agave plant also benefits from bright, indirect light, which can help promote healthy growth and prevent the succulent from becoming too leggy.
+When growing indoors, they should be placed near a south-facing window or under a grow light that provides bright, direct light for at least 6 hours per day.

 However, it is important to note that the plant may become sunburned if it is suddenly exposed to intense sunlight after being grown in a shaded area, so it is best to gradually acclimate this Parry's agave to brighter light over the course of several weeks.